 How to tell if a car is stolen?

-Unlike a damaged car, which you can spot from far, a stolen car is not something you can identify by looking at it.
+Unlike a damaged car, which you can spot from far away, a stolen car is not something you can identify by looking at it.
 It could be new, clean, and running perfectly.
 In other words, there are no significant signs of pinched vehicles.
-The only way you could know about a ringer is through a car history check and check if a car is stolen when buying a vehicle in the UK.
+The only way to know about a ringer is through a car history check and check if a car is stolen when buying a vehicle in the UK.

 Are details from stolen car check reports reliable?

-When you perform a car check with us, we search the stolen cars UK database held by Police National Computer to identify if the vehicle was ever stolen.
-If it was, we present you the date of theft and police contact information (if available).
+When you perform a car check with us, we search the stolen cars UK database held by the Police National Computer to identify if the vehicle was ever stolen.
+If it were, we would present you with the date of theft and police contact information (if available).

-Remember, our car theft check is part of our premium service, and there is no such thing as a free stolen check.
-It will just cost you £9.95 and save you from losing thousands of pounds in returning the stolen vehicle.
-Besides knowing a vehicle’s stolen history, you will also see if it is written-off, scrapped, high risk, clocked, or financed.
+Remember, our car theft check is part of our premium service, and no free stolen check exists.
+It will cost you only £9.95 and save you from losing thousands of pounds in returning the stolen vehicle.
+Besides knowing a vehicle’s stolen history, you will also see if it is written off, scrapped, high risk, clocked, or financed.

 - If the vehicle is stolen or not

 - If yes, the date of the theft and the police’s phone number.

-- Check if the vehicle has an accident history.
+- Check if the car has an accident history.